Osprey: Profile and Information

 Osprey Care

-Ospreys are mostly found in zoos, and sometimes they are made up of the injured and are unable to be released.
-Depending on the kind of injuries, different king of care and treatments are required.
+Ospreys are mostly found in zoos, and sometimes, they are made up of the injured and cannot be released.
+Depending on the kind of injuries, different kinds of care and treatments are required.

 Those that can fly are provided with plenty of space for exercise.
-Due to their nature, a water source is always a must for them.
+Due to their nature, a water source is always necessary.

 Reproduction of Osprey

-These raptors usually mate for life, but there are records which show that they breed with more than one mate.
+These raptors usually mate for life, but some records show they breed with more than one mate.

 The females usually lay between two and four eggs in a large nest of branches and sticks.
 These eggs are incubated for around three to four weeks before they hatch.

-Once the offspring reaches around three to four years of age, they are ready for sexual maturity and ready from breeding.
+Once the offspring reaches around three to four years of age, they are ready for sexual maturity and breeding.

-Adult osprey does not have many predators, though the great horned owl and bald eagles have been known to sometimes kill osprey chicks.
-The primary predator of the Osprey is the raccoon which always kills and eats osprey eggs in their nest.
+Adult osprey has few predators, though the great horned owl and bald eagles are sometimes known to kill osprey chicks.
+The primary predator of the Osprey is the raccoon, which kills and eats osprey eggs in its nest.

 Ospreys are known to get vicious when protecting their children from predators.
 The great blue heron has been documented as raiding an osprey nest; the documentation shows how the Osprey was very ferocious in protecting its young.

 Although it might be true, Ospreys are tolerant of humans.
-Often times, ospreys have seen nesting in busy highways, and sometimes in crowded cities.
+Often, ospreys have been seen nesting on busy highways and sometimes in crowded cities.

 Leave a Reply